Gift Ideas

 14th November, 2021

+The cover of “Wreck this Journal” by Keri Smith.
 An important role for an uncle/aunt is fostering a little rebellion in their nieces & nephews.
 Not too much - don’t buy them drugs or The Anarchist Cookbook - but a book that encourages its own destruction is about right.
 Books are normally sacred, and need to be looked after; this one wants you to drag it through mud, roll it down hills, and glue things into it.
-Buy on Amazon UK, Amazon CA, or Amazon US.

 A Cuddly Mushroom